 ADAM LICHTENHELD, PHD

-I received my Ph.D. in political science from the University of California, Berkeley.
+I received my Ph.D. in political science (international relations) from the University of California, Berkeley.
 Previously, I was Senior Researcher at Mercy Corps and a Postdoctoral Fellow and Lecturer at the MacMillan Center for International and Area Studies at Yale University.
 I have also worked as a consultant for UNHCR, the World Bank, the Danish Refugee Council, Refugees International, and USAID; reported for National Geographic in Jordan; and managed USAID-funded stabilization and political transition programs in Afghanistan, Libya, and Pakistan.

 You can contact me at lichtenheld (at) gmail (dot) com.